-Once everyone has a character, go around the table so that each player can introduce her.
-The players sitting to your left and right then each tell us a bit of gossip about her going around the family as the game begins.
-If you find yourself at a loss for ideas, you can draw a card from the deck of signs.
-Match it against the tables below and use that as your gossip.
+If you find yourself at a loss for ideas when your turn comes to tell us some gossip about a character, you can draw a card from the deck of signs.
+Match it against this table and use that as your gossip.
 Once you’ve drawn a card, however, you must abide by it — drawing a card means that you forfeit your chance to come up with the gossip yourself.

 |2||She dances naked and alone at a particular place on the night of the full moon.|

 |4||She has had the same strange dream every night for a month.|

 |5||She once spent a year living with the animals.|